Faculty and Staff

 B.S., University of Florida; M.A., University of Maryland; Ph.D..

 Dr. Romagnolo teaches courses in American literature, literature by women, African American literature and critical theory.
 She also serves as the faculty director of the Women's Services and Gender Resource center.
 She has published several articles on narrative and identity.
 Her research focuses on questions of identity and narrative in contemporary American women's fiction.
-Her book manuscript Opening Acts: Narrative Beginnings from a Feminist Perspective is currently under revision.
+Her book manuscript Opening Acts: Narrative Beginnings from a Feminist Perspective is forthcoming from University of Nebraska Press

 Address: Humanities 207-D